SeabookChen/seabookchen.net/_drafts/why.md

   Just like most of the active-developing web applications, the DOM of Google's products are constantly changed either as part of the development or deliberately in order to prevent scripting.
-  This will frequently break the existing Selenium code and make it highly unmaintainable.
+  Assuming best available locators have been used, it will still frequently break the existing Selenium code and make it highly unmaintainable,

 - Source code is unavailable

-  Having both read and write access to internal issue tracker, source code, documentation, private APIs would be extremely useful during UI automation process.
+  Having both read and write access to internal issue tracker, source code, documentation, private APIs can be extremely useful during UI automation process.
   On one hand, modifying source code for testing purpose, like adding class names, is a common practice for making elements locating easier.
   On the other hand, monitoring UI related bug/feature tickets would greatly help developers track down what has been changed.
   Unfortunately, external automators outside Google won't be able to take advantage of this.

-Few potential obstacles in web UI automation are very likely to be seen during the process:

-- Element locating difficulties - XPath/CSS selectors skills are necessary
-- Poorly used waiting systems -  WebDriverWait or similar technologies are required
-- Unmaintainable project with smelly code - OO features that make a project maintainable are essential:
-  + Abstraction
-  + Encapsulation
-  + Inheritance
-  + Design Pattern - Page Objects

 ### There are APIs
 {: #there-are-apis}